 Isis longed for the power of Ra.
-Not for herself, mind you, but for her children.
+Not for herself, but for her children.
 She had dreamed of having a falcon-headed son and believed this prophecy would come true if she could get her hands on the secret name of Ra.
-So you planned to poison the sun god and coerce him to give up this power.

 By the time of this story, Ra was many millennia old.
 He was stooped and slow and was known to dribble!
 One day, while he was touring the country with his entourage, a drop of saliva fell to the ground.
 Isis grabbed it up before anyone noticed and took it to a hiding place.
 There she mixed it with dirt to form an evil serpent.
 She performed spells to bring it to life and give it poisonous power before dropping it off at the crossroads she knew Ra would often rest near.